PnVDiscord/PnVRocqLib/README.md

 - `ClassicalPropositionalLogic.v` : The Soundness, Completeness and Compactness Theorem for PropositionalLogic.

-- `HilbertFol.v` : Hilbert calculus for First-Order Logic.
+- `HilbertFol.v` : Basic facts on Hilbert calculus for First-Order Logic.

-- `HilbertFol2.v` : Hilbert calculus for First-Order Logic.
+- `HilbertFol2.v` : Advanced facts on Hilbert calculus for First-Order Logic.

 - `MuRec.v` : Basic facts on μ-recursive functions.

 - `PrimRec.v` : Basic facts on primitive recursive functions.

-- `PropositionalLogic.v` : Contructive meta-theory on the Propositional Logic.
+- `PropositionalLogic.v` : Contructive meta-theory on the Propositional Logic, Weak Completeness Theorem for PropoistionalLogic.

 ### Index